Rozdandy/myfirst-miletone-project/README.md

 1. Navigation bar

               1. At the Home Page on desktop.
-              2. Inspect links, and icons in the navigation menu to ensure they are well placed appearing correctly and centrally aligned on the navigation bar.
+              2. Inspect links, and icons in the navigation menu to ensure they are well placed and they are appearing correctly and centrally aligned on the navigation bar.
               3. Notice that the navbar is fixed so no matter where you are on the site you know where you are, one can click to access any any section.
-              3. Move your cursor over the logo "EG" to display the full name of the organiaztion, that is, Essence Greenery.
+              4. Move your cursor over the logo "EG" to display the full name of the organiaztion, that is, Essence Greenery.
-              4. Move the cursor over the icons to ensure they hovers and displaying the expected red color.
+              5. Move the cursor over the icons to ensure they hovers and displaying the expected red color.
-              5. Resize the screen to mobile view to ensure that the navigation bar is responsive and all the icons and links collapsed into the toggler icon.
+              6. Resize the screen to mobile view to ensure that the navigation bar is responsive and all the icons and links collapsed into the toggler icon.
-              6. To test the smooth scroll and also to verify that the links are working do the following:
+              7. To test the smooth scroll and also to verify that the links are working do the following:

                     (i)   Click on "HOME" link and verify that it stays on the HOME page (ii)  Click on "ABOUT" link and verify that it scrolls smoothly to the ABOUT section.